|Version française |

 - BM-21PD "Damba" (Protivodiversionnyi): 40-round launcher mounted on Ural-375D or 43201 truck.
 Developed for the protection of naval bases against underwater infiltrations, uses special ammunition PRS-60 (Protivodiversionnyi Reaktivnyi Snaryad).
 The vehicle together with the ammunition transporter is referred to as complex DP-62 "Damba".

 - A-215 "Grad-M": 22-round naval version, entered service in 1978.

 The BM-21 GRAD is equipped with a pod of 40 launch tubes of 122 mm caliber arranged in a rectangular shape that can be turned away from the unprotected cab.
 The rocket tube arrangement is a single rectangular bank of four layers each with 10 tubes.
 The rocket launcher pod is mounted on a mobile elevatable launcher platform which has elevation from 0 to +55º with traverse being 60º right and 120º left.
 The rocket launcher weapon system is mounted at the rear of the truck chassis.

-The rockets can be either fired singly or in a salvo lasting six seconds.
+The BM-21 rockets can be either fired singly or in a salvo lasting six seconds.
 Manual reloading by the two-man crew takes approximately five minutes.
 The launcher can traverse a full 360º.
 The system is limited to firing HE fragmentation-type rockets only.
 The BM-21 can launch rockets directly from the cab or remotely from outside of the truck cab with a 64-meter cable.
-Standard rockets has a maximum firing range of 20 km, but with the use of latest generation of rockets the range can be increased up to 35/40 km.
+Standard rockets has a maximum firing range of 20 km, but with the use of the latest generation of rockets, the range can be increased up to 35/40 km.